vyrx-dev/symphony/theme-scripts/README.md

 I love music and musical films (La La Land, Your Lie in April), and I listen to a lot of jazz/instrumentals.
 That’s where the name and the setup idea come from.
 You’ll see the music touch more and more over time.

+## Installation

 > ⚠️ Warning: Read the scripts before running.
 This switches configs and reloads apps.
-You are responsible for what you run.

-## Installation

-> ⚠️ Read first: this switches configs and reloads apps.
 You are responsible for what you run.

 ```bash
 git clone https://github.com/vyrx-dev/dotfiles.git ~/dotfiles